Personalizing Nutrient Requirements and Resolving Nutritional Paradoxes Using Genomic Medicine

 An in-depth approach to nutritional biochemistry of key nutrient pathways, the impact of gene SNPs, and clinical applications.

-We’ll discuss key nutrients in the context of their biochemistry, the impact of genomics on the absorption, transport, and utilization and how this may be associated with health or disease.
+In Module 2, we’ll discuss key nutrients in the context of their biochemistry, the impact of genomics on the absorption, transport, and utilization and how this may be associated with health or disease.

 - Monogenic vs Polygenic approach.